Biosoft-ru/BioUML-docs/README.md

-# BioUML-docs-ru
+# BioUML-docs
-The BioUML platform documnetation in Russian
+The BioUML platform documnetation in Rnglish and Russian

 ## For developer